© TCVB

 Tokyo has been Japan’s most important city for more than 400 years.
 With a deep secular history and tradition, the city always kept evolving to date, having preserved its many traditional cultural forms, from ancient shrines and temples to Noh and Kabuki theatres and Rakugo performances and showing today a seamless continuity of tradition and modernity.

 Tokyo offers a number of attractive green spaces in its center and within relatively short train rides at its outskirts, as well as unlimited choice of shopping, entertainment, culture and dining, excellent museums and historic temples.
-The city center shows its rows of skyscrapers when the
+The city center shows its rows of skyscrapers when the suburbs provide beautiful scenery abundant with greenery and water, particularly at the Ogasawara Islands inscribed on UNESCO’s World Heritage.

 Culture and Sport are part of each